brightsparklabs/appcli/README.md

 #### Command: `backup`

-Creates a backup `.tgz` file in the configured backup folder that contains all application and configuration data. usage `./myapp backup`
+Creates a backup `.tgz` file in the configured backup folder that contains all application and configuration data.
+Will also trigger any remote backup strategies set in configuration. usage `./myapp backup`

 | Command | Description |